flocked/FZQuicklook/README.md

 # FZQuicklook

 Create previews of files presented either in a panel similar to Finder's Quicklook or in a view.

+*For a full documentation take a look at the included documentation accessible via Xcodes documentation browser.*

 ## QuicklookPreviewable
  A protocol that defines a set of properties you implement to make a preview that can be displayed by `QuicklookPanel` and `QuicklookView`. `URL`, `NSURL` and `AVURLAsset` conform to QuicklookPreviewable.